 Ways to manage lymphoedema

 The lymphoedema specialist might try different treatments to manage your lymphoedema.
 These include:

 - a type of massage called manual lymphatic drainage (MLD)

-- an inflatable sleeve that gently squeeze fluid towards the top of your legs to drain away through the lymphatic vessels
+- an inflatable sleeve that gently squeezes fluid towards the top of your legs to drain it away through the lymphatic vessels

 These treatments should only be carried out by someone with specialist training.